Syzygy (The X-Files): Production

 The episode was written by series creator Chris Carter and directed by Rob Bowman.
 Bowman was "not a fan of the episode", saying:

 The show proved to be much more difficult than I anticipated, and there wasn't enough time to shoot the show properly because we were so close to the Christmas break.
 I felt extremely pressured and frustrated, although there are things in it I love, particularly the banter between Mulder and Scully.
 But overall, I thought the show was very oblique.
 I don't feel that the characters ever knew what was going on and I don't think it is all that cool that kids are murdering people.
-I didn't feel like I was shooting an episode of the X-Files, and I think I let Chris Carter down a bit.
+I didn't feel like I was shooting an episode of The X-Files, and I think I let Chris Carter down a bit.

-The name of this episode, "Syzygy" refers to a straight-line astrological alignment of three or more celestial bodies in a gravitational system.
+The name of this episode, "Syzygy," refers to a straight-line astronomical alignment of three or more celestial bodies in a gravitational system.
 The name of Grover Cleveland Alexander High School, the setting for much of the action in this episode, references a Jeopardy! question that series co-star David Duchovny got wrong when he appeared on the show.
-The scene where Mulder sees a Keystone Kops movie on every television channel was originally meant to include the movie A Clockwork Orange (1971), but the rights to the footage were too expensive so the producers settled on another choice.
+The scene where Mulder sees a Keystone Cops movie on every television channel was originally meant to include the movie A Clockwork Orange (1971), but the rights to the footage were too expensive so the producers settled on another choice.
 Carter felt that in retrospect it ended up being a better fit.

-Mulder and Scully's fight about Mulder always driving was based on fan critiqued about how Mulder was usually the one driving the car; according to series co-star Gillian Anderson this complaint had been raised at "the beginning of the show".
+Mulder and Scully's fight about Mulder always driving was based on fan critiques about how Mulder was usually the one driving the car; according to series co-star Gillian Anderson this complaint had been raised at "the beginning of the show".
 Mulder's joke about Scully's "little feet" was a joke that Carter had made before at a fan convention in Pasadena, California.
 Regarding the tone of this episode, Duchovny later explained that the show's comedic episodes were generally more ludicrous than others, saying, "There's The X-Files of the stand-alone, and then there's The X-Files of the mythology, and then there are the comedic X-Files as well, in which the characters are really not quite the characters that we know."